NicholasColotouros/RayTracer/README.md

  * Meshes (.obj files)
 * Reflections
 * Transparent surfaces
+* Custom background colours (either solid or have a solid colour multiplied by the ray direction)
 * Multithreading (from a thread pool)
 * Bounding boxes around the meshes for performance

+For images of some renders, click [here](/AssignmentsProject/renders)